 The Sun Inn, which is located near Alnmouth Bay beach and has a range of local ales and delicious pub food.

-There is also Bamburgh Castle Inn located at the south end of Bamburgh beach and situated very close to some terrific Northumbrian holiday cottages Other notable pubs that welcome dogs include The Priory, The Promenade & The Boatyard.
+There is also Bamburgh Castle Inn located at the south end of Bamburgh beach.
+Other notable pubs that welcome dogs include The Priory, The Promenade & The Boatyard.

 You will never be far from a canine welcoming pub when you holiday in the Lake District.
 Perfect for resting tired feet and paws you will both receive a warm welcome at the dog friendly inns below…